CharGon26/BallsDex-Package/README.md

 ## Installation
 # Step 1
-Copy the folder `wishlist` to `BallsDex-DiscordBot/ballsdex/packages` directory
+Copy the folder of a chosen package and move it to the `BallsDex-DiscordBot/ballsdex/packages` directory

 # Step 2
-Open the config.yml file scroll down to the list of `packages` and add `ballsdex.packages.wishlist`
+Open the config.yml file scroll down to the list of `packages` and add `ballsdex.packages.insert_package_name`

 and ur done!

 > [!IMPORTANT]
-> If you have any difficulties or bugs with using this package, contact me on discord @melanutella
+> If you have any difficulties or bugs with using these packages, contact me on discord @melanutella

 ## Overview of each package commands
 1. Wishlist package